jami-fhir-jp-wg/jp-core-v1x/docs/enviroment.md

 * VSCode FHIR Shorthand (FSH) Language Support
 * markdown all in one
-* AML Language Support by Red Hat, with built-in Kubernetes syntax support
+* YAML Language Support by Red Hat, with built-in Kubernetes syntax support
 * Json for Visual Studio Code